Dylan Carlson Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.57 team ERA that is No. 1 among all league pitching staffs.
+- The Astros have a 3.61 team ERA that ranks second among all league pitching staffs.

-- Astros pitchers combine to give up 85 home runs (1.1 per game), the 10th-fewest in the league.
+- Astros pitchers combine to give up 88 total home runs at a rate of 1.1 per game (to rank 15th in the league).

+- France makes the start for the Astros, his 10th of the season.
+He is 2-3 with a 3.54 ERA and 42 strikeouts in 53 1/3 innings pitched.

-- In his most recent time out on Wednesday, June 21, the right-hander went 2 1/3 innings against the New York Mets, giving up four earned runs while surrendering four hits.
+- In his most recent time out on Saturday against the Los Angeles Dodgers, the right-hander tossed six innings, allowing three earned runs while surrendering eight hits.

+- In nine games this season, the 28-year-old has an ERA of 3.54, with 7.1 strikeouts per nine innings.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.